-According to the Centers for Disease Control and Prevention, adults should get at least 150 minutes of moderately intense exercise each week.
+According to the Physical Activity Guidelines for Americans, adults should get at least 150 minutes of moderately intense exercise each week.
 This may sound like a lot if you are new to working out, but you can easily break this requirement into multiple short sessions.
-You can do five days a week of 30-minute sessions or even 10 short 15-minute sessions a week if that is easier for you to do.
+You can do five 30-minute sessions a week, or even 10 short 15-minute sessions a week if that is easier for you to do.

 Know Your Intensity